Martoon-00/sdn-policy/README.md

 To build this project you need [stack](https://docs.haskellstack.org/en/stable/README/) tool.

-Executing `./launch-demo.sh` performs 1 consensus ballot with 1 proposed policy.
+Executing `./launch-demo.sh` compiles the project and performs 1 consensus ballot with 1 proposed policy.

-- [x] Allow to pass topology parameters to executable
+More complex network topology parameters can be specified in `./topology.yaml`.
-- [ ] Usage example
+Custom config file can be passed via `--config` option.

 ## Tests